aman-s1/Image-Search-Engine/README.md

 # Image-Search-Engine
-Int this project I have created webpage with help of HTML, CSS and JavaScript to search images.
+In this project I have created webpage with help of HTML, CSS and JavaScript to search images.
 Images it finds are related to your word.
 It uses a unsplash API to get images which are copyright free.
+It shows 12 images per page and I have provided show more button to get 12 additional images and so on.